Celestopia/Celestopia/README.md

-I am @Celestopia, a 20-year-old Chinese student at Tsinghua University. <br>
+I am @Celestopia, a third-year undergraduate student at Tsinghua University. <br>
 I hope to enhance my knowledge of computer science on Github!

 <!---